Seal haul-out sites

 The original list was revised and as a result a total of 194 seal haul-out sites, including key breeding sites along with a number of additional specific sites proposed by respondents, were designated through The Protection of Seals(Designation of Haul-Out Sites) (Scotland) Order 2014.
 This came into force on 30 September 2014.

-In September 2015, the Scottish Government launched a Consultation on a proposed new seal ‘haul-out’ site to be designated under the Marine (Scotland) Act 2010.
+In September 2015, we consulted on a proposed new seal ‘haul-out’ site to be designated under the Marine (Scotland) Act 2010.
 This is a recently expanded site for grey seals located at the mouth of the River Ythan.
 The consultation was looking to establish whether or not the site should be designated and to obtain more information on the risk of harassment at this particular site.
-The consultation closed on 4 December 2015 and the analysis of responses report is now available to download.
+Read the analysis of responses report.

-The Protection of Seals (Designation of Haul-Out Sites) (Scotland) Amendment Order 2017 which formally designates the River Ythan haul-out site was laid in Parliament on 9 March 2017.
-Subject to parliamentary approval it will come into force on 4 May 2017.
+The Protection of Seals (Designation of Haul-Out Sites) (Scotland) Amendment Order 2017 formally designates the River Ythan haul-out site.

 There are maps showing the location of the sites across Scotland and in each of the seal management areas around Scotland, and the individual site maps can be found in the National Marine Plan Interactive (NMPi).

-For more information, a series of frequently asked questions and answers on the seal haul-out sites has been produced.
+Read questions and answers on the seal haul-out sites in our website archive.